Prime vertex-minors of a prime graph: Pivot-minors and non-pivotal vertices

-To see the forward direction, suppose that a bipartite graph $G$ is pivot equivalent to an even cycle of length at least $6$.
-Then $G$ is locally equivalent to a cycle and thus it has no non-essential vertex by Corollary~\ref{cor:ess2}.
-By Lemma~\ref{lem:pribip}, $G$ has no non-pivotal vertex. \end{proof}
+\begin{proof} Since the backward direction is trivial, we now prove the forward direction.
+Let $G$ be a bipartite graph locally equivalent to a cycle $C$ of length at least $5$.
+By Lemma~\ref{lem:oddcyc}, $C$ must be an even cycle and by Corollary~\ref{cor:bipLocPiv}, $G$ and $C$ are pivot-equivalent. \end{proof}